keitaroemotion/vimfind/README.md

 ## ymlook

-This script is mainly created for reducing the cost of fucking around with rails yaml fixture relation verbose. ymlook is the powerful tool to find the inconsistent part in `test/fixtures` *automatically*.
+This script is mainly created for reducing the cost of looking through rails yaml fixture relation verbose. ymlook is the powerful tool to find the inconsistent part in `test/fixtures` *automatically*.

 ```
 $ ymlook
 ```

 For detail, please check the console output.

+If you have any questions, please contact me:

+tobasojyo@gmail.com

+# Donation

+If you are really generous guy helping me continue this project, please donate me.
+The way to donate is check out iTunes or Amazon and search "keita roimo" and buy one of my Albums.
+Thank you.
+Yay!